As the world becomes increasingly uncertain, SunPower Corporation (SPWR) offers stability - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 12 analysts.
-On average, analysts expect EPS of $0.12 for the current quarter, with a high estimate of $0.17 and a low estimate of $0.04, while EPS last year was $0.03.
-The consensus estimate for the next quarter is $0.12, with high estimates of $0.28 and low estimates of $0.03.
+The firm’s stock currently is rated by 13 analysts.
+On average, analysts expect EPS of $0.02 for the current quarter, with a high estimate of $0.14 and a low estimate of -$0.1, while EPS last year was $0.02.
+The consensus estimate for the next quarter is $0.07, with high estimates of $0.15 and low estimates of $0.03.

 Revenue Estimates